x-zang/x-zang.github.io/_posts/2021-12-02-conda-tut-post.md

 conda init bash
 ```

-#### If installed locally or on personal computer
+#### If installed locally or on a personal computer

 First, install conda from https://www.anaconda.com/ (or it might have been installed by your labmate).
+Then:

 ```sh
 # go to the conda directory